Vocational Internship Program for Students

 Program Schedule

-The Vocational Internship Program lasts the duration of the school year.
-Students can start their internship after the session start date if this arrangement is agreed upon with their Co-Op Coordinator and the Clean Energy Employer.
+The Technical Trades Program lasts the duration of the school year plus the following summer.
+Students can start their internship after the session start date if this arrangement is agreed upon with their Co-Op Coordinator (for high school students) and the Clean Energy Employer.

 Process Step